yaowenqiang/rabbitmq_in_practice/NOTES.md

 + Exparation time (TTL) - Both messages (expiration property) and queues (x-message-ttl)can have TTL (policy settings), minimum value from both is ussed
 + Lazy Queues, Dead Letter Queues and many more

+### Queue concept - order

+Queues are FIFO manner - interms of producer (messages are always held in the queue in publication order), but not in terms of consumer

+Section 4.7 of AMQP 0-9-1 core specification explains the conditions under which consuming order is guaranteed (received in the same order that they were send)

++ messages published in one channel
++ passing through one exchange
++ stored in one queue
++ consumed by exactly one outgoing channel

+### ACK mode

++ Reject
++ Nack(negative ack - reject extension)
++ Ack
++ requeue
++ Dead Letter Exchange (DLX)

+### Encoding

+how to handle binary payload